iann0036/tf-cfn-provider/docs/providers/google/BigqueryTable.md

 `View` - (Optional) If specified, configures this table as a view.
 Structure is documented below.

+### View Properties

+`Query` - (Required) A query that BigQuery executes when the view is referenced.

+`UseLegacySql` - (Optional) Specifies whether to use BigQuery's legacy SQL for this view.
+The default value is true.
+If set to false, the view will use BigQuery's standard SQL.

+### TimePartitioning Properties

 `ExpirationMs` -  (Optional) Number of milliseconds for which to keep the storage for a partition.

 `Field` - (Optional) The field used to determine how to create a time-based partition.
 If time-based partitioning is enabled without this value, the table is partitioned based on the load time.